levsero/test_embed/STYLE.md

 ##### Multi-line object literals with **2 or more** properties

-Always multi-line object literal initialisation if there are 2 or more properties e.g:
+Always multi-line object literal initialisation if there are 2 or more properties.

 ```javascript
 const obj = {